 Director Qualifications.
 The Nominating and Corporate Governance Committee believes that the members of our Board should have the highest professional and personal ethics and values and conduct themselves in a manner that is consistent with our Code of Conduct and Ethics.
-While the Nominating and Corporate Governance Committee has not established specific minimum qualifications for director candidates, the Nominating and Corporate Governance Committee may consider any applicable rules or legislation and the following criteria, among others, for candidates and nominees: (i) personal and professional integrity, ethics and values; (ii) experience in corporate management and a general understanding of market, finance and other elements relevant to the success of a publicly traded company; (iii) experience in our industry and with relevant social policy concerns; (iv) prior experience as a director of a publicly held company; (v) academic expertise in an area of our operations; and (vi) practical and mature business judgment, including ability to make independent analytical inquiries.
+While the Nominating and Corporate Governance Committee has not established specific minimum qualifications for director candidates, the Nominating and Corporate Governance Committee may consider any applicable rules or legislation and the following criteria, among others, for candidates and nominees: (i) personal and professional integrity, ethics and values; (ii) experience in corporate management and a general understanding of marketing, finance and other elements relevant to the success of a publicly held company; (iii) experience in our industry and with relevant social policy concerns; (iv) prior experience as a director of a publicly held company; (v) academic expertise in an area of our operations; and (vi) practical and mature business judgment, including ability to make independent analytical inquiries.

 Identifying and Evaluating Director Nominees.
 Candidates for nomination to our Board typically come to the attention of our Board through professional search firms, although they may also be suggested by existing directors or executive officers, stockholders or other persons.
-The Nominating and Corporate Governance Committee has paid fees to professional search firms for such assistance, including three of the five directors who joined our Board in the past three years.
+The Nominating and Corporate Governance Committee has paid fees to professional search firms for such assistance, including Joseph E. Whitters, James M. Hindman, Anne B. Le Grand, and Byron C. Scott, who joined our Board in July 2018, September 2019, July 2020, and February 2021, respectively.
 The Nominating and Corporate Governance Committee reviews the qualifications of any candidates who have been properly brought to the Committee's attention.
 Such review generally includes discussions with persons familiar with the candidate and an interview with the candidate, and may include other actions that the Nominating and Corporate Governance Committee deems proper.
 The Nominating and Corporate Governance Committee considers the suitability of each candidate, including the current members of our Board, in light of the current size and composition of our Board.
 In evaluating the qualifications of the candidates, the Nominating and Corporate Governance Committee considers many factors, including issues of character, judgment, independence, age, expertise, diversity of experience, length of service, other commitments and other similar factors.
 The Company's Corporate Governance Guidelines provide that the Nominating and Corporate Governance Committee and our Board should see that our Board has the benefit of a wide range of skills, expertise, industry knowledge and other attributes, including cultural, gender and ethnic diversity, experience in industries beyond healthcare and age diversity.
 The Nominating and Corporate Governance Committee assesses its achievement of diversity through the review of Board composition as part of our Board's annual self-assessment process.
 The Nominating and Corporate Governance Committee evaluates such factors, among others, and does not assign any particular weighting or priority to any of these factors.
 The Nominating and Corporate Governance Committee expects that it would evaluate candidates properly recommended by stockholders using the same criteria as other candidates.